 An important strategy for sellers to build a reputation is to practice introductory pricing.
 By selling at a lower introductory price, sellers increase demand, induce more buyers to provide feedback, and thus build a reputation more quickly.
 I examine a form of introductory pricing that is particularly popular in digital markets: offering digital content for free.
 I argue that offering free content to build a reputation can be a double-edged strategy.
 It does not only attract buyers with a high preference, but also buyers with a low preference.
 Low-preference buyers give worse feedback than high-preference buyers, inducing a negative selection effect on a seller’s reputation.
 I estimate the strength of this effect using data from an online self-publishing platform where I observe authors either selling their e-books at a price or giving them away as free content.
 By exploiting the fact that I observe ratings for free and purchased versions of the same e-book, I show that those buyers who obtain an e-book as free content rate it worse than those buyers purchasing the e-book at a positive price, consistent with a negative selection effect on reputation.

-This article seeks to answer whether handicaps can restore optimal effort provision by agents in heterogeneous contests.
+We seek to answer whether handicaps can restore optimal effort provision by agents in heterogeneous contests.
 To this end, we study data from swimming relay competitions where swimmers with heterogeneous abilities inherit leads or lags from their previous team members.
 Inheriting a lead or lag corresponds to a head start or handicap affecting the effective level of heterogeneity in races.
-Our results suggest that as predicted by theory appropriately chosen handicaps can restore optimal effort provision: In our data, swimmers who receive a lead (lag) that corresponds to a third of their ability disadvantage (advantage) exert the same effort as swimmers in balanced races.
+Our results suggest that as predicted by theory appropriately chosen handicaps can restore optimal effort provision: In our data, swimmers who receive a lead (lag) that compensates for their ability disadvantage (advantage) exert the same effort as swimmers in balanced races.
 This implies that unbalanced contests are equally likely to induce optimal effort provision, given that head starts and handicaps are appropriately chosen to compensate for ability differences between contestants.